jovtrc/jovtrc/README.md

 ### <samp>I'm João Carvalho</samp>
 - <samp>Full-stack developer from Brazil 🇧🇷.</samp>
 - <samp>Software Engineering MBA student</samp>.
-- <samp>Currently working on one of the biggest publishing company of Brazil</samp>.
+- <samp>Currently working on one of the biggest publishing company of the World</samp>.